homeinsky/Salary-Benchmark-With-Matrix-Factorization/README.md

 5. ipython
 6. pickle

-Then we can use setup.py file to install this cython package.
+Then you can use setup.py file to install this cython package.
+The command is: python setup.py build python setup.py install